open-contracting/standard_extension_template/README.md

 This file is required.
 It provides information about the extension to be used by any OCDS automated tool.

-This repository contains an [example extension.json](https://github.com/open-contracting/standard_extension_template/blob/master/extension.json) and also an [extension-schema.json](https://github.com/open-contracting/standard_extension_template/blob/master/schema/extension-schema.json)] describing extension.json data format.
+This repository contains an [example extension.json](https://github.com/open-contracting/standard_extension_template/blob/master/extension.json) and also an [extension-schema.json](https://github.com/open-contracting/standard_extension_template/blob/master/schema/extension-schema.json) describing extension.json data format.

 ### required fields

-* name (Name of extension: an object mapping language codes to the name of the extension in the language)
+* name: name of the extension, an object mapping language codes to the name of the extension in the language.
-* description (Description of extension: an object mapping language codes to the description of the extension in the language)
+* description: description of the extension, an object mapping language codes to the description of the extension in the language.
-* documentationUrl (Documentation URL: an object mapping language codes to an URL with documentation in the language)
+* documentationUrl: Documentation URL for the extension, an object mapping language codes to an URL with documentation in the language.

 ### optional fields

-* codelist (A boolean indicating whether the extension includes codelists)
+* codelist: an array containing the names of the CVS files included in the extension codelists directory.
-* compatibility (A semver description of what version of the core standard the extension in compatible with e.g >=1.0)
+* compatibility: a semver description of what version of the core standard the extension in compatible with, e.g >=1.0.
-* dependencies (A list of other extensions that this extension depends on)
+* dependencies: an array containing the URLs of other extensions this extension depends on.

 How the extensions work